FTB-Gamepedia/ATT-9001/README.md

 4. Copy example_config.yml to config.yml.
 Fill in the details.
 5. Copy the language files of your mod to `/resources/<the mod's FTB Wiki abbreviation>/`.
 Make sure they are named correctly.
 6. Run with `ruby run.rb <the mod's FTB Wiki abbreviation>` (if there are errors caused by missing gems, try doing `bundle exec ruby run.rb`).
 7. Profit.
 Make sure to not import the tiles through your regular account, but through a bot account.
-If you don't, the FTB Wiki Staff might get angry.
+If you don't, FTB Wiki editors might get angry since it spams the recent changes.

 Also- the console will output what tiles are being translated as they are translated.
 Example output-
 ```